Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 #### Business Value of Results

 The overlap analysis between bus routes and MRT lines provides actionable insights to optimize the public transport network.
-By adjusting redundant routes like Bus 67 and potentially Bus 63, we can achieve:
+By removing redundant segments of Bus 67, 63 and 2,  we can achieve:

 - **Cost Savings**: Reducing redundant segments lowers operational costs, allowing resources to be reallocated to other routes or underserved areas.
 - **Improved Network Efficiency**: Streamlining routes to avoid duplication with MRT lines enhances the overall transport network, enabling buses to focus on areas outside MRT coverage.